Reports Trends

 Direct Debit

-Direct debit closes the podium with 48% of the votes.
-This method is popular in online payments as it offers a high level of convenience and allows users to automate recurring payments.
+Direct debit closes the podium with 45% of the votes.
+This method is popular for online shops as it offers a high level of convenience and allows users to automate recurring payments.
 It reduces the need for manual payments and simplifies financial management.

 Also, direct debit is cost-effective for businesses, as it minimizes transaction fees compared to credit card payments.
 Moreover, it’s considered a secure payment method because it requires authorization.